ConderS/ACE_WebDev_Student/README.md

 What is JavaScript (or JS for short)?

 - JavaScript is what makes a webpage interactive.
+It allows HTML/CSS to change based on some signal that you decide on.
 When you click a button to send data to a server, or when you want the text to turn blue ONLY when you hover over it, JavaScript is responsible for making all that happen.
+-
 - Unlike HTML/CSS, JavaScript is a programming language like Python (what you saw with our rock paper scissors example) and can be used to write other coding programs outside of those meant just for web development as well.
 - [More Info...](https://www.w3schools.com/js/)